stfeleti/accenture-landing-page-public/README.md

 This repository contains the source code for the Accenture Landing Page project.
 It includes both the frontend and backend components necessary to build the landing page according to the provided Figma design.

 Frontend:
-- Developed using React and Bulma UI for responsive design.
+- Developed using React and has a responsive design.
 - Implements a navbar, hero section, what we do section, case study slider, brands section, and a footer.
 - Utilizes state management for dynamic content.